Select Page

-Our graduates self-identify as missionaries and share our values of sacrificial and unconditional love – so they are not just returning home for a job, they are returning home to pioneer pediatric programs to transform the lives of children who otherwise would have very little chances in life.
-You can read about how we support these surgeons following their fellowship program here.
+Our graduates self-identify as Christian missionaries and share our values of sacrificial and unconditional love – so they are not just returning home for a job, they are returning home to pioneer pediatric programs to transform the lives of children who otherwise would have very little chances in life.

 Dr. Catherine Jackson-Cole